 You would go to the “search for a case” tab.
 The other three tabs are used by the litigants to e-file their legal briefs.
 E-file is electronic filing.

-Pacer.com is a paid service and provides instructions with how to use it here.
+Pacer.com is a paid service and provides instructions on how to use it here.

 As always, I hope you found this installment helpful and empowering.
-I also hope How to Legal gives you an appreciation and respect for the ethical judges, lawyers, all the officers of the court, who live by their oaths, and stand firm against corruption.
+I also hope How to Legal gives you an appreciation and respect for the ethical, oath-following judges, lawyers, and all the officers of the court, who stand firm against corruption and cannot be bought off in some way.

 Thank you for being a part of a solution to combating the fake news online crisis so we can focus on fixing real problems.